Burl Toler III

-Early years
+Early life

 Toler attended Bishop O'Dowd High School.
 He helped his team win the league championship in his sophomore and junior years and won the NCS Championship during his sophomore season.
 He earned First-team All-League on offense and defense as a senior.
 He also lettered in track all four years and attended the League of Champions meet in his final three years.

 College career

 Toler, like his father was a walk-on at Cal.
 As a senior, he was the team's leading receiver with 61 receptions for 795 yards (13.0 avg.) and three touchdowns.

 Professional career

 National Football League (2006)

-Toler went unselected in the 2006 NFL Draft.
+Toler went unselected in the 2006 NFL draft.
 Later, he was signed as an undrafted free agent by the Oakland Raiders on May 10, 2006.
 He spent all of training camp and the preseason with the Raiders.
 He was signed to their practice squad on September 4, 2006.
 However, the team released him on September 12, 2006.